emard/low-power-counter/README.md

 It counts every transition of the input state.
 It will trigger on both rising and falling edges.
-So it will update counter when input chanes from logical 0 to 1 and also back from 1 to 0.
+So it will update counter when input changes from logical 0 to 1 and also back from 1 to 0.

 Chip ATTINY85V layout